Northwest Iceland

 Easy detour off the Ring Road near Varmahlíð.

-More a broad valley than a jagged fjord, Skagafjörður is the cradle of Icelandic equestrian culture.
-Green fields roll down to the water, dotted with hundreds of grazing horses, while the fortress-like island of Drangey rises sheer from the bay, guarding the history of outlaws and bishops.
+More a broad valley than a jagged fjord, Skagafjörður is the center of Icelandic horse culture.
+Green fields run down to the water, dotted with grazing horses, and the cliff island of Drangey rises sheer from the bay.

 Roads in Skagafjörður are generally good and paved, but winter conditions can be icy.
 Access to Grettislaug involves a gravel road.